 - Reporting to the Chief Nursing Officer, the Director provides leadership for approximately 120 FTEs.

 - Actively contribute to the development of strategic planning and mission implementation for the service line, as well as ensure critical outcomes are achieved around quality, patient satisfaction and safety, score card performance, patient flow, throughput, and regulatory standards.

 - Additional service line responsibilities include the integration of Magnet standards, enhancing relationships with all stakeholder groups, and personnel management with a focus on employee hiring, training, development, and retention.

 - Seeking a leader who possesses a collaborative and visible approach and can energize teams.

-- Must bring 7+ years of relevant clinical experience, with 5+ years in a leadership capacity.
-Experience in a Magnet-designated and academic facility is preferred.
+- Must bring 5+ years in a clinical leadership role, including experience in a Level I Trauma Center and academic setting.
+Experience in a Magnet-designated organization is preferred.

 - Little Rock is Arkansas’ capital city with more than 200,000 residents and a bustling River Market District that features endless dining, entertainment, and arts attractions.

 - With the Arkansas River to the north and Ouachita Mountains to the west, Little Rock is graced with natural beauty.
 Known as the Natural State, Arkansas offers unlimited ways to enjoy all the beauty the state has to offer.
 Take advantage of trails to hike, rivers to canoe and fish, lakes to boat, and many hunting opportunities.